Vengi58/hw/README.md

 ## Test Setup

-Unit price for SKU IDs A	50\
+Unit price for SKU IDs:\
+A	50\
 B	30\
 C	20\
 D	15

 Active Promotions:\
 3 of A's for 130\
-2 of B's for 45 C & D for 30
+2 of B's for 45\
+C & D for 30

 Scenario A\
 1	* A	50\